M-e-n-n-o/ByteCat/README.md

 with a simple and easy to navigate user interface.
 Aside from this the ByteCat engine should always be
 very easy to work with as a regular software engineer and for this reason will stay very code focussed.

+A few other big goals for this project are to add solid VR and Vulkan support!

 # 🏃 Getting started
 ByteCat is currently only supported and tested for Windows and Linux.